lipsia-fmri/lipsia/docs/cylarim/index.rst

 The largest and smallest points of the fitted curve within the interval [0,1] are then identified and reported as the output.
 The resulting file "cyl_peaks_coeff.v" contains two volumes.
-The first volume shows valleys, the second shows the location of peaks.
+The first volume shows the location of valleys, the second shows the location of peaks.